Key Dates & Timings

 3) Wet and muddy clothing needs to remain in the central communal area and must not go into the ‘dry’ sleeping areas.

-Unlimited breakfast, afternoon snacks and evening meals are provided for participants.
-The event caterer Heather Ohly is an endurance runner and Registered Nutritionist, who understands just how hungry everyone is likely to be.
+Unlimited* breakfast, afternoon snacks and evening meals are provided for participants.
+The event caterers understand just how hungry everyone is likely to be.
 Participants must bring their own hill food.

 All meals will be vegetarian, high in calories and contain a source of protein.
 Food will be served in a dedicated catering tent for consumption in the main marquee.
 Participants will need to provide their own plate, bowl, mug and cutlery wash these up themselves (we will ensure that a good supply of warm and clean washing up water is provided).
 If you have any concerns about the vegetarian menu have a read of this excellent article, by Scott Jurek on the Runners World website and have a read of the nutrition study that was carried out at the 2012 Dragon's Back Race™.